GG666/Lecture/Chpater (C_English_Pointer).md

 # Pointer
 ## Whats' Pointers

-Pointer is a variable that store the data which is the address of another variable.
+A pointer is a variable that stores the data which is the address of another variable.

 ```C++
 #include <cstdio>